Naha Stone

 Where is the Naha Stone located?

-How large is the Naha Stone?
+How is the Naha Stone connected with Kamehameha I?

-Can I touch or move the stone?
+Can visitors touch or climb on the Naha Stone?